 LISENGRAT: EPIC RIDGE HIKE BETWEEN SÄNTIS AND ALTMANN

-The Lisengrat ridge hike is one of the most epic sections of trail I encountered on my adventures throughout Switzerland.
-Between Säntis peak and Altmann, this narrow ridge is known as the toughest part of the Alpstein Loop.
-I attempted the Lisengrat ridge while completing the entire Alpstein Loop, which is up there with my favorite hiking trails in Switzerland.
+During my travels in Switzerland, I came across the Lisengrat ridge hike, which was one of the most remarkable sections of the trail that I experienced.
+The narrow ridge, located between Säntis Peak and Altmann, is known as the most challenging part of the Alpstein Loop.
+I attempted the Lisengrat ridge as part of the entire Alpstein Loop, which remains one of my favorite hiking trails in Switzerland.

 Want more details and photos?
 View the full blog post here: LISENGRAT: EPIC RIDGE HIKE BETWEEN SÄNTIS AND ALTMANN